 Benefits of communicating status description

-For buyers, likewise, communicating status description brings clear advantages.
+Likewise for buyers, communicating status description brings clear advantages.
 For one thing, it can improve relationships with suppliers.
-And by giving suppliers better information about why an invoice is in process or rejected, you can also help them reduce the likelihood of future errors.
+And by giving suppliers better information about why an invoice is in process or rejected, you can also help reduce the likelihood of future errors.

 Furthermore, if you use Taulia in conjunction with an early payment program, speeding up invoice processing means you can leverage supplier invoices sooner within your working capital strategy – thereby improving your ability to unlock working capital within your supply chain.